CELTA Teacher Training

 In order to meet the course requirements and obtain their CELTA Certificate, candidates must:

 - Attend the full course over the duration of the CELTA course

 - Teach groups of adult learners for a total of 6 hours to meet the teaching practice criteria – candidates will teach at least 2 different levels of learners during the course

 - Observe experienced teachers teaching groups of adult learners for a total of 6 hours

 - Submit 4 assignments

-- Maintain and submit a portfolio containing all written assignments and materials related to teaching practice.
+- Maintain and submit a portfolio containing of all their written assignments and materials related to teaching practice.

 Assessment is continuous and integrated – there is no examination.
 Assessment takes place throughout the course and both assessed components (teaching practice and assignments) contribute to the overall final grade.

 During the CELTA course there will be 4 written assignments which focus on the following: